padmapria/Fileupload_processing_python_project/README.md

 docker stop <container_id>
 docker system prune -a

-### Deployment with github actions CI/CD
+### Deployment with github actions & Dockerhub CI/CD
 -----------------------------------------
 I have created a workflow located at the folder .github/workflows that triggers following actions one by one

-1. Code Setup and Environment Configuration:
+1. Code Setup and Configuration:
 The workflow triggers on push or pull request events to the master branch.
 It runs on an Ubuntu environment and sets up Python 3.9 for execution.
 Dependencies are installed using pip based on the requirements.txt file.

 2. Testing and Docker Deployment:
 Unit and integration tests are run using the run_tests.py script to ensure code correctness.
-If tests pass, the application is deployed into a Docker container.
+Docker container is started and application is deployment.

 3. Docker Container Execution:
-Once the docker is up, we can push for deployment
+Once the application is up in docker, the image is pushed to dockerhub for deployment
 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/61e65e68-9e94-4b08-b544-b1c014e5f710" />